 Why?

 Because the water-soluble starch or sizing dissolves as soon as the pillow is washed.
-And what happens when the starch or sizing wholly or partially dissolves?

 The fact that these pillow shells fail the IDFL’s tests for down and feather proofness AFTER WASHING is proof positive that the fabric used to construct these exterior pillow shells was NOT down and feather proof BEFORE WASHING.

 Within a few months after you start using your “newly-refurbished pillows”, the starch or sizing will begin to soften and “powder off”.
-And, as soon as that process begins, the down and/or feathers will begin to leak through the exterior/outer pillow shell.
+And, as soon as that process begins, the down and/or feathers will begin to leak through the exterior pillow shell.

-Once you’ve decided to risk washing your substantially down and down/feather mix bed pillows, you’ll need to dry them in a large commercial dryer.
+Once you’ve decided to risk washing your down and down/feather mix bed pillows, you’ll need to dry them in a large commercial dryer.

-And you probably don’t have one at home.
+But you probably don’t have one at home.

-If you use your home dyer, you’ll need to dry your substantially down and down/feather mix bed pillows – one at a time – for 2 to 4 hours.
+If you use your home dyer, you’ll need to dry your down and down/feather mix bed pillows – one at a time – for 2 to 4 hours.

 Not the typical 36 to 48 minutes you might regard as a “normal” cycle time.

-When it comes to washing your substantially down pillow or down/feather mix pillow in water, the issue is not the water itself.
+When it comes to washing your down pillow or down/feather mix pillow in water, the issue is not the water itself.

 Getting down and feathers wet isn’t the issue.
 After all, geese and ducks have been romping in lakes, ponds and in the rain for ages.